pontushenriksson/blossom/README.md

 - **Basic sorting and organizing:**

-  - Organize files by name and filetype.
+  - Organize files by name and file type.
   - Move, copy, delete, and rename files.

 - **Folder structure:**